The number of partial Steiner systems and $d$-partitions: Sparse paving matroids

 In what follows, bold-faced symbols, such as $\rv{X}$, are random variables that take their values in some finite set $\mathcal{X}$ and $\pprob$ denotes their law.
 The entropy $\entropy{\rv{X}}$ of $\rv{X}$ is defined as

 where for convenience we use $0 \ln 0 = 0$.

 It is always true that $\entropy{\rv{X}} \le \ln |\mathcal{X}|$.
 The upper bound is attained if (and only if) $\rv{X}$ has the uniform distribution on $\mathcal{X}$.
-This observation makes entropy useful for enumeration purposes: questions about the cardinality of $\mathcal{X}$ immediately translate to questions about the entropy of random variables with uniform distribution on $\mathcal{X}$.
+This observation makes entropy useful for enumeration purposes: questions about the cardinality of $\mathcal{X}$ immediately translate to questions about the entropy of random variables having the uniform distribution on $\mathcal{X}$.

 For a pair of random variables $(\rv{X}, \rv{Y})$, the conditional entropy of $\rv{X}$ given $\rv{Y}$ is